thesadru/disnake/docs/ext/commands/commands.rst

 Error Handling
 ----------------

-When our commands fail to parse we will, by default, receive a noisy error in ``stderr`` of our console that tells us that an error has happened and has been silently ignored.
+When or commands fail to parse we will, by default, receive a noisy error in ``stderr`` of or console that tells us that an error has happened and has been silently ignored.

-In order to handle our errors, we must use something called an error handler.
+In order to handle or errors, we must use something called an error handler.
 There is a global error handler, called :func:`.on_command_error` which works like any other event in the :ref:`discord-api-events`.
 This global error handler is called for every error reached.